thedaedalus/DaedalusArch/README.md

 1. Download the latest [archiso](https://mirror.aarnet.edu.au/pub/archlinux/iso/)
 2. Either add it to a [ventoy usb](https://www.ventoy.net/en/index.html) or burn it with an image writer e.g [Fedora Image Writer](https://mbriza.fedorapeople.org/liveusb-creator.zip)
 3. After computer has booted with Arch live ISO run ```archinstall```
-4. Choose server install, choose ssh and netmanger.
+4. Choose server install, choose ssh,netmanger and limine boot loader.
 Set a root password and create a user.
 5. After install is finished reboot into your new Arch install.
 Login as the user you created.

 ### Run the install script